bambrozio/academic-corner/dit/MScDataAnalytics/probabilityAndStatisticalInference/README.md

 - The Mean
     - The arithmetic average of a group of scores
+    - Summing up all the observation and dividing by number of observations.
     - eg.:
         - 1   5   4   3   2
         - 1 + 5 + 4 + 3 + 2 = 15